ManticoreGamesInc/platform-documentation/src/patch_notes/patch_notes.md

 ### Highlights
 - Added API functions based on requests from the community, so can do even more with CORE!
 - More content to play with.
-Like, who **didn't** want Grenades and Curved Pipes?
+Grenades and Curved Pipes!
 MacGyver anyone?
 - Performance improvements to physics, networking and components.
 - Fix a ton of bugs!